coalton-lang/coalton/benchmarking/README.md

    "coalton-benchmarks/gabriel")
 ```

-This is useful unifying benchmarks at the top of package-per-file projects.
+This is especially useful for package-per-file projects.